 Those of us who’ve read Isaac Asimov’s “Foundation” series would recall the “Prime Radiant,” a tool described as a “small black cube,” which stores mathematical equations that can predict the future course of history.

-That’s what came to mind when I saw these two very simple computers, built by a San Francisco-based start-up, Endless.
-These unadorned boxes—Mission Mini and Mission One—are so sleek that they make Apple laptops look overweight.
+That’s what came to mind when I saw these two very simple computers, built by Endless, a start-up based in San Francisco.
+These unadorned boxes—Mission Mini and Mission One—are so sleek that they make Apple laptops look bulky.

 The Mission Mini has 64 gigabytes of storage; the Mission One, 500 gigabytes.
-But you’d have to supply your own mouse, keyboard, and monitor.
+But there’s a downside to them.
+You’d have to supply your own mouse, keyboard and monitor.
 Also, they don’t run Windows.